aofarrel/TOPMed_Pipeline_First_Step_WDL/README.md

 * uniquevars_memory
 * checkgds_disk
 * checkgds_memory
+Due to how this step localizes files, uniquevars_disk should be at least double the size of your input files.

 ### Optional Inputs
 * check_gds : *boolean* -- Run the checkGDS step.
 Defaults to false, because this step is computationally intense.
 It is **highly recommended** to skip this step on modern topmed data, as it could take literal days.